I Can | I Will | I Must

 Those were the words she needed to hear to prove her naysayers wrong—Marjorie overcame the odds and triumphed.
 As a child, she was a big fan of the late Rt.
 Hon.
 Dr. Louise Bennett-Coverley, affectionately known to Jamaicans near and far as ‘Ms. Lou’.
 Her fascination with Ms. Lou became the catalyst that spawned her interest in writing, a safe place to express all she had bottled up inside her.
 She found time would pass quickly as she got lost in writing about her struggles with ridicule, low self-esteem, and many other challenges.
 She found an escape as she drowned her sorrows in poetry writing and then reciting for herself and the other wards of the state she shared space with.

 If low self-esteem and ridicule were not enough, she became a high school dropout with no certification.
-Talk about overwhelming odds.
-But her talent in writing and performing was the needed encouragement to never give up despite her situation.
+Talk about being overwhelmed and fighting to beat all odds.
+But, her talent in writing and performing was the needed encouragement to never give up despite her situation.
 She further shares that “you are not who they say you are; you are who you choose to be”, an encouragement she shares with others.
 The now author, poet, songwriter, chef, actress, and community volunteer extraordinaire shares that her challenging life is a journey and process that she has had to face, and that, even though she has a long way to go, she moves forward with perseverance and strength as her companions.

-Marjorie is an active volunteer heavily involved in community service while wearing many hats.
+Marjorie is an active volunteer who is heavily involved in community service and wears many hats.
 She is a mother to one child, and Nana, as she is affectionately called, to three beautiful grandchildren.
 She is also an aunt to the tight-knit Jackson Town Community off Molynes Road in Kingston 19, Jamaica.
 Marjorie hopes her life story will be the catalyst that inspires others to get through their challenges, knowing they can accomplish whatever they set out to do despite their past situations.
 She credits her success to hard work, dedication & not giving up.

 The former volunteer for Richmond Fellowship Drug Program, C.S.J.P.
 (Citizens Security & Justice Program), Volunteers for the Delayed Not Denied homeless feeding program, and active member of The Jackson Town Citizens Association for Kids and the Elderly has given her time intensively to community work.